The Role of the National Ski Patrol

 A Roswell resident, Doug Kloxin, was one of the more frequent visitors, and his skiing experience while in the Wyoming area had shown him the value of a ski patrol.
 With the blessing of the area management, Doug brought Harvey Gill with him from Roswell and started looking for competent skiers.
 Several others were recruited to form this group of early patrollers.
 They wore armbands for identification, at first just a bandana tied around the sleeve and later an "official" red cross armband.

 From its somewhat humble beginning, the Ski Apache patrol now annually registers over 80 members, who come from cities all over Texas, New Mexico, Arizona and Colorado.
-Harvey Gill, an original member of the patrol, is still a registered member of the patrol.
 The camaraderie and cooperation between all of our patrollers, and the level of competency of the entire group, are achievements of which we are all extremely proud.